bigchaindb/BEPs/10/README.md

 If the experiment is successful, other API endpoints can be easily integrated one by one into the `bigchaindb-go` implementation.
 This BEP does not cover this part for now.

 ## Rationale
+Instead of exposing the new `POST /api/v1/validate` endpoint from the Python codebase, there are techniques to [call Python functions from Go code][cgo-python].
+While this is probably more performant and allows a deeper integration, we might end up with a more complex solution.

-Two alternate approaches have been internally discussed before writing this BEP.
+It's worth mentioning that two alternate approaches have been internally discussed before writing this BEP.

 ### Approach A
 The first approach entailed implementing the ABCI proxy app in Golang and then creating a corresponding abstraction in BigchainDB so that the new Golang ABCI proxy can talk to BigchainDB.
 This approach was more conservative as it required defining and implementing an abstraction layer to talk to ABCI proxy app.